LisaNicvert/PhDaxis02_camtrapHawkes/README.md

 This repository contains the code and data to reproduce the analyses and figures from the following article:

-> Nicvert L., Donnet S., Keith M., Peel M., Somers M. J., Swanpoel L. H., Venter J., Fritz H. & Dray S (2023). *Using the multivariate Hawkes process to study interactions between multiple species from camera trap data.* [Manuscript in preparation]
+> Nicvert, L., S. Donnet, M. Keith, M. Peel, M. J. Somers, L. H. Swanepoel, J. Venter, H. Fritz, and S. Dray. in press.
+Using the Multivariate Hawkes Process to Study Interactions between Multiple Species from Camera Trap Data.
+Ecology.

 The dataset published in this repository is a subset of the larger dataset described in Pardo et al. (2021) (see [data/camtrap_data/README.md](data/camtrap_data/README.md) for more details).